 - Place the opengl32.dll file in your Blender installation folder, the same folder containing blender.exe.

 - Open Blender.

-After that, you should be able to run Blender without any problem whatsoever.
-If you’re, on the other hand, still bothered by the error, consider reinstalling the application from a scratch.
+After that, you should be able to run Blender without any problem.
+If you’re, on the other hand, still bothered by the error, consider reinstalling the application from scratch.

-By reinstalling the app, you should be able to resolve the problem at hand.
+You should be able to resolve the problem by reinstalling the app.